johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 This is already quite great, but we can do much better than that.
 The actor model does not stop there, and in fact it shines the brightest when taken to its natural next level: distribution.

 At their core actors define a _general computational model_ relying only on the core concept of exchanging messages.
 Swift offers a convenient syntax for performing those messaging patterns in the form of asynchronous functions.
 However conceptually, this all still implements the semantics of message passing back and forth between fully isolated actors.
-It just so happens, that such isolation guarantees and message-exchange driven semantics are exactly what networks are!
-As far as the actor model is concerned, there is no difference if an actor is local, or remote and we communicate with it by serializing and sending the messages to it over the wire, and accept replies from it.
+Such isolation guarantees and message-exchange driven semantics are exactly what networks are! --Long sentence, try breaking up the last bit about how remote works? or just remove that part> As far as the actor model is concerned, there is no difference if an actor is local, or remote and we communicate with it by serializing and sending the messages to it over the wire, and accept replies from it.

-In order to allow Swift devlopers to benefit from this unique value proposition of the actor model, this proposal introduces Distributed Actors, which can be used to represent actors located on remote processes or hosts.
-Various actor message transports can be implemented, offering developers the same consistent abstraction layer (actors) regardless if interacting with local actors, or remote actors which may be running in other processes, hosts, or even fully-managed datacenters.
+In order to allow Swift developer's to benefit from this unique value proposition of the actor model, this proposal introduces Distributed Actors, which can be used to represent actors located on remote processes or hosts.
+Various actor message transports can be implemented, offering developers the same consistent abstraction layer (actors) regardless whether interacting with local actors, or remote actors running on other processes, hosts, or even in fully-managed datacenters.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/)